derrickpehjh/CZ4045-NLP-Assignment/README.md

 ### Part 2
 1) nounPhase.java
-    - Note: If you want to run noun phrase summarizer on a specific product or a specific section of the data, add to nounPhraseSummarizer() method's input the product id or the start and end index of the desired section accordingly
+    - If you want to run noun phrase summarizer on a specific product or a specific section of the data, add to nounPhraseSummarizer() method's input the product id or the start and end index of the desired section accordingly
-    - Note:If you want to see the already processed data without going through the whole processing, comment out the nounPhraseSummarizer() in the main method
+    - If you want to see the already processed data without going through the whole processing, comment out the nounPhraseSummarizer() in the main method

 ### Part 3
 1) Sentiment.java